colonyos/pollenator/README.md

 # Introduction
 > A pollinator is an organism that transfers pollen between flowers, aiding in plant reproduction and biodiversity. -- ChatGPT

+*May be we need some kind of software that can transfers code between execution environments, aiding code execution and handle diverse software stacks?*

 * **Pollinator** is a technology comparable to [Platform-as-a-Service](https://en.wikipedia.org/wiki/Platform_as_a_service) (PaaS), much like [Heroku](https://www.heroku.com), but is based on a distributed brokering orchestration, and is primarily designed to run batch jobs.